 Private Student Loans

 Private student loans are not funded by the government.
-To apply for them, you can check with individual lenders (banks, credit unions, and the like), with the college or university you’ll be attending, or state loan agencies.
+To apply for them, you can check with individual lenders (banks, credit unions, and the like), with the college or university you’ll be attending, or with state loan agencies.

 Because these loans are available from multiple sources, each will come with its own terms and conditions.
-So, when applying for private student loans, it’s important to clearly understand annual percentage rates (APRs) and repayment terms before signing as well as the differences between private vs federal student loans.
+So, when applying for private student loans, it’s important to clearly understand annual percentage rates (APRs) and repayment terms before signing as well as the differences between private vs. federal student loans.

 Since private student loans are not associated with the federal government, their repayment terms and benefits vary from lender to lender.
 Some private loans require payments while you’re still attending college.
 Unlike federal loans, interest rates could be fixed or variable.
 If you are applying for a variable-rate loan, it’s a good idea to check to see how often the interest rate can change, plus how much it can change each time, and what the maximum interest rate can be.